codeslo/new_website/README.md

 # The New CodeSLO.com
-The new lnading page for codeslo.com
+The new landing page for codeslo.com

 ## Dependencies
 MongoDB installation (4.0+)